jeffmm/cmake_tutorial/v1-cmake-intro/README.md

 # Tested for CMake version 3.4+
 cmake_minimum_required(VERSION 3.4)

 # Project name and a few useful settings.
-Other commands can pick up the results
 project(TakeTwo
     VERSION 0.1
     DESCRIPTION "An example project with CMake"